alercebroker/TNS_upload/README.md

 # TNS_upload

 Tools to upload young SN candidates to TNS.
+Please clone this repository to access the notebooks below.

 * The [SNhunter tutorial notebook](https://github.com/alercebroker/TNS_upload/blob/master/SNhunter_tutorial.ipynb) contains instructions on how to check candidates in the SN hunter and how to send them to the Transient Name Server (TNS)